chanzuckerberg/cellxgene/dev_docs/cxg.md

 CXG is built upon the [TileDB](https://tiledb.com/) embedded database.
 Each CXG is a TileDB [group](https://docs.tiledb.com/main/api-usage/object-management), which in turn includes one or more TileDB multi-dimensional arrays.

-This document presumes familiarty with [TileDB terminology and concepts](https://docs.tiledb.com/main/), the [Corpora schema](https://github.com/chanzuckerberg/corpora-data-portal/blob/main/backend/schema/corpora_schema.md) and its [H5AD encoding](https://github.com/chanzuckerberg/corpora-data-portal/blob/main/backend/schema/corpora_schema_h5ad_implementation.md), and the AnnData/H5AD data model.
+This document presumes familiarity with [TileDB terminology and concepts](https://docs.tiledb.com/main/), the [Corpora schema](https://github.com/chanzuckerberg/corpora-data-portal/blob/main/backend/schema/corpora_schema.md) and its [H5AD encoding](https://github.com/chanzuckerberg/corpora-data-portal/blob/main/backend/schema/corpora_schema_h5ad_implementation.md), and the AnnData/H5AD data model.

 This document also leverages the current cellxgene schema, which is documented in the [REST API spec](./REST_API.md).